What Are The Best Proxies For Linkedin?

 This is a popular scraping extension on the internet with more than 350,000 users.
 You can use it to extract data from any website or platform, and LinkedIn is not exempted.

-With a point and click interface, the Webscrapper tool is straightforward to use.
+With a point-and-click interface, the Webscrapper tool is straightforward to use.
 You just need to install its extension on the Google Chrome browser and then navigate to the LinkedIn website to start scraping.

 The scraped data can be exported in JSON or as CSV or XLSX files.
 Webscrapper also supports cloud scraping.